akirak/ivy-bookmarked-directory/README.md

 Use `ivy-bookmarked-directory`.

 With a prefix prefix (`C-u`), you can add a bookmark which points to the current directory (`default-directory`).
-There is also another command `ivy-bookmarked-directory-add` which you can use to create a directory bookmark.
+There is also a separate command named `ivy-bookmarked-directory-add` for creating a directory bookmark.

 ## License